nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

 After issuing this command you are expected to start the porch controllers process locally on your machine (outside of the kind cluster); probably in your IDE, potentially in a debugger.
-If you are using VS Code you can use the **Launch Controllers** configuration that is defined in the [launch.json](https://github.com/nephio-project/porch/blob/main/.vscode/launch.json) file of the porch git repo.
+If you are using VS Code you can use the **Launch Controllers** configuration that is defined in the [launch.json](https://github.com/nephio-project/porch/blob/main/.vscode/launch.json) file of the porch git repository.

 ## Run the unit tests